DevendraNathNukathoti/Emotion-Based-Music-Player/README.md

 - index.html in 'templates' directory is the web page for the application.
 Basic HTML and CSS.
 - utils.py is an utility module for video streaming of web camera with threads to enable real time detection.
 - train.py is the script for image processing and training the model.

-# Variant:
-- Tkinter version of this app along with steps to run it is available <a href = "https://github.com/aj-naik/Emotion-Music-Recommendation/tree/tkinter">here</a>.

-# Issue:
-The app in current state can't be deployed on web as:
-- Opencv tries to open the camera on whatever device the app is running on.
-Code in current state makes use of webcam if available on server side not client side.
-So when app is run locally on a laptop Video Streaming through webcam is possible.
-But if it's deployed to a cloud, the app is stored in a data center somewhere which obviously doesn't have web camera connected to it and hence it doesn't work.

-# Further Work:
-- Instead of CSVs, create a databse and connect it to application.
-The DB will fetch songs for recommendations and new songs can be updated directly onto database
-- Add a feature which will update specified playlists for better and more recent recommendations, a specific day over a fixed duration say every sunday and append it to database
-- Directly play the song or redirect to the song on Spotify when user clicks on it.
-- Rewrite code such that Video Streaming is done on client side instead of server side so as it make the app deployable

-Note: Model accuracy is not that great.
-It is ~66%.
-Further training and finetuning required.
-May try Vision Transformer Model.